SystemsApproach/5G/primer.rst

 loss due to interference between adjacent bands.

-The use of OFDMA naturally leads to conceptualizing the radio spectrum as a two-dimensional resource, as shown in :ref:`Figure 2.4 <fig-sched-grid>`.
+The use of OFDMA naturally leads to conceptualizing the radio spectrum as a two-dimensional resource, as shown in :numref:`Figure %s <fig-sched-grid>`.
 The minimal schedulable unit, called a *Resource Element (RE)*, corresponds to a 15kHz-wide band around one subcarrier frequency and the time it takes to transmit one OFDMA symbol.
 The number of bits that can